Gonzalo-Villarino/edgeR_GLM_CMM_Arabidopsis/README.md

 You can also ask the difference in genes between c1 and c2.

-what is teh prob. of a CTR gene
+### what is a DEG?
+### What is the probability of a gene in a given condition whose expresiuon value is centered at 10 to be found within the distribution of the same gene in other condition